DNV Certifications, which is right for me?

 DNV, which stands for Det Norske Veritas, is a Norwegian based classification society that actually merged with Germanischer Lloyd (GL) in September 2013 to form the world’s largest classification society, DNV GL Group.
-Since the merger, the standalone term “DNV” is a bit outdated, but still remains a commonly used abbreviation for DNV GL in the offshore industry.
-Since 2017, DNV GL is making an effort to phase out the standalone term “DNV”, but it remains commonly used in 2020.
+During the merger, the standalone term “DNV” seemed a bit outdated, but still remains a commonly used abbreviation for DNV GL in the offshore industry.
+In 2017, DNV-GL made an effort to phase out the standalone term “DNV”, but then changed it back to DNV in 2021.

 At first glance, these standards appear quite similar, but there are some subtle and important differences.
 Before getting into how the two standards differ, let’s first discuss the similarities.

 • Both 2.7-1 and 2.7-3 are standards defining requirements and recommended practice covering transport of offshore containers and portable offshore units.

 • The standards cover the specific areas of design, manufacturing, testing, certification, and periodic inspection